Bill McKibben: Writing

 In 2019, McKibben published Falter: Has the Human Game Begun to Play Itself Out?, which details the growing concerns over climate change, how the Koch Brothers are contributing to an increase in carbon emissions by funding oil companies, and his concern with libertarianism, which he argues was sparked by the politics of the Reagan Revolution.
 He frequently argues that the Nordic model is preferable to a deregulated capitalist system, and that rapid innovation may come to hurt humanity.

 In 2022, he published two books.
 We Are Better Together is a picture book for children celebrating the power of human cooperation and the beauty of life on Earth, illustrated by artist Stevie Lewis.
 The Flag, the Cross, and the Station Wagon: A Graying American Looks Back at His Suburban Boyhood and Wonders What the Hell Happened is a personal memoir that also digs into America's history to reflect on what has brought us to the present environmental crisis.

 Some of McKibben's work has been extremely popular; an article in Rolling Stone in July 2012 received over 125,000 likes on Facebook, 14,000 tweets, and 5,000 comments.

 McKibben was the guest editor of the 2024 edition of The Best American Science and Nature Writing anthology.

+His book, "Here Comes The Sun," was published in 2025.
+The book's theme is that renewable energy prices are falling rapidly, and, as the title suggests, so are solar prices.
+The book is named after the Beatles' song, "Here Comes the Sun."
+In that book, he writes in the introduction: "We are on the verge of turning to the heavens for energy instead of to hell."